mozbrick/brick/calendar/README.md

 `newLabelData` is a JS object that can contain any of the following key:value pairs:
 - `prev`: a string to display on the previous-month navigation button
-- `next`: a string to display on the next-month navigation button ` `months`: a array of 12 strings, where the first string corresponds to January, the second to February, etc all the way up to December
+- `next`: a string to display on the next-month navigation button ` `months`: an array of 12 strings, where the first string corresponds to January, the second to February, etc all the way up to December
+- `weekdays`: an array of 7 strings, where the first string corresponds to Sunday, the second to Monday, etc all the way up to Saturday

 If not given any of these keys, that corresponding label will remain unchanged.